BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.2/PyGame.md

 > “Build a clicker game where a target randomly appears and you score by clicking it quickly.”

+---

+### 💭 Things to Think About

+* How could you make this game **two-player**?
+* Could you use **images** from your last lesson with Bing Create for your characters or backgrounds?
+* How would you create **levels or a win condition**?
+* Can you design a game that keeps people coming back — with a high score, unlocks, or fun surprises?

 > 🧪 Tip: Challenge yourself to invent your own twist on one of these classics.
 Copilot can help with every step!